 Before I get into the techniques, I need to talk turkey about the pens.
-You can’t do brush lettering with any old pen, it must be a brush pen (although you can copy the style by mimicking the technique below, so read on!).
+You can’t do brush lettering with any old pen – it must be a brush pen (although you can create a faux lettering look with whatever you have on hand).
 There are a bunch of brush pens out on the market, but I started where lots of people start – the Tombow Dual Brush Pens.
 I like these because they are reasonably priced and come with enough colors to keep me busy for a while.
-This set doesn’t have black, so I definitely need to get a black brush pen at some point.

 These pens are also cool because you can blend them without damaging the lighter colors.
 That means that I can use a darker color with my yellow pen, and guess what?
 The pen will still be yellow when I’m done!
 I don’t know what kind of voodoo is at work here, but I love using the ombre brush lettering technique, so you won’t hear me complain!
 I also love the fact that they don’t bleed through the paper of my Leuchtturm.
 There’s a little bit of ghosting, but it’s really quite subtle.
 That’s a huge plus for me.

 The Tombows are a great first set, but there are tons of other options.
 Each pen has its own feel, personality, and abilities, so explore and try new brands!
 You might be surprised which pen becomes your favorite.
 Here is a post to help you acquaint yourself with all the varieties.

 The Big Brush Lettering Technique

 So you have your brush pen and your nice paper (cardstock is great for this, or sketchbook paper).
 You are ready to go!
 So what is the number one rule of brush lettering?